DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 ```
 {: .output}

-Now that we know how to use `cd`, we can go anywhere.
+Now that we now know how to use `cd`, we can go anywhere.
 That's a lot of
 responsibility.
 What happens if we get "lost" and want to get back to where we
 started?